abertrand13/SantiagoMemorias/README.md

-# A Proposal to Understand Chile's Memory
+# Open Notebook: A Proposal to Understand Chile's Memory
 [that's a working title]

 *Alex Bertrand*